 - Your creativity struggles.
 Thinking outside of the box is more difficult when you are operating on little sleep.
 You will find it more difficult to stretch for new ideas, which can cause you to lead your team into a rut.

 - Your have a poor attitude.
 Those with little sleep tend to be in worse moods than those who are well-rested.
 And you should be in a worse mood—you’re tired.
 A poor mood can cause you to make regretful interactions with your team.
-If your partner snores and keeps you up at night you can get the best earplugs for snoring, to cancel out the noise.
 You may say things that you would not have said and react in ways that you would not have reacted had you been well-rested.

 - You are more likely to get sick.
 Sleep helps your body repair.
 By reducing the number of sleep hours your body needs, you are putting your immune system at a disadvantage.
 So now you are in a poor mood and feeling under the weather.